Frequently recurrence properties and block families: Block families, -hypercyclicity and almost -recurrence

+Almost $\mathcal F$-recurrence is slightly stronger than the $\PP_\F$ property as defined in \cite{Pui18}, and both concepts coincide for shift invariant families.
+Indeed, the only difference is that for almost $\mathcal F$-recurrence we impose the vector $x$ to be in the open set $U$.
+For the family of sets with positive upper density this property was also considered, with different names, in \cite{CosPar12} and \cite[Proposition 4.6]{badea2007unimodular}.

-We will be specially interested in the $\PP_\F$ property for a special class of families called block families (see \cite{glasner2004classifying},\ see also \cite{huang2012family,Li11}).
+We will be specially interested in almost $\F$-recurrence for a special class of families called block families (see \cite{glasner2004classifying}, see also \cite{huang2012family,Li11}).

-\begin{definition} Given a Furstenberg family $\F$ we define the block family $b\F$ in the following way: $S \in b\F$ if and only if there is $F\in \F$ such that for every finite subset $R$ of $F$ there is $n\in\zN$ such that $R+n\sub S$. \end{definition}
+\begin{definition} Given an hereditary upward family $\F$ we define the block family $b\F$ in the following way: $S \in b\F$ if and only if there is $F\in \F$ such that for every finite subset $R$ of $F$ there is $n\in\zN_0$ such that $R+n\sub S$. \end{definition}